juwkim/push_swap/README.md

 ```

 ## push_swap
-* You have to write a program named push_swap which will receive as an argument
+	* A program named **push_swap** which receives a list of integers into the stack a
-the stack a formatted as a list of integers.
-The first argument should be at the top
-of the stack (be careful about the order).
+		The first argument should be at the top of the stack a.
-* The program must display the smallest list of instructions possible to sort the stack
+	* The program must display the smallest list of instructions possible to sort stack a as ascending order
-a, the smallest number being at the top.
-* Instructions must be separaed by a ’\n’ and nothing else.
+	* Instructions must be separaed by a newline separator and nothing else.
-* The goal is to sort the stack with the minimum possible number of operations.
+	* The goal is to sort the stack a with the minimum possible number of operations.
-During defence we’ll compare the number of instructions your program found with
-a maximum number of operation tolerated.
-If your program either displays a list
-too big or if the list isn’t sorted properly, you’ll get no points.
-* In case of error, you must display Error followed by a ’\n’ on the standard error.
+	* In case of error, you must display Error followed by a newline separator on the stderr.
-Errors include for example: some arguments aren’t integers, some arguments are
+	* Errors include for example: some arguments are not integer, some arguments are
-bigger than an integer, and/or there are duplicates.
+		bigger than integer, and/or there are duplicates.

-## push_swap example
+### push_swap example
 ```
 $>./push_swap 4 3 1 2 5 6
 >> sa